edm00se/blog/_posts/2016-07-12-git-history-search.md

 If you're unsure what I mean by "Git BASH" and find yourself working in [SourceTree](https://www.sourcetreeapp.com/) on Windows, try clicking on the button in the upper bar on the far right, that says "Terminal".
 That "Terminal" button will, on Windows, launch the "Git BASH" shell, which is a [cygwin](https://www.cygwin.com/) derived environment that lets you interact with a more *nix-like CLI.

 ### Summary
 All in all, having a solid basic understanding of a common tool set can help with some of the more "arcane" situations and CLI-fu, as chances are that if you find yourself in need, someone else has probably run into it.
 I had run into a simplified version of this search (without the file specificity) and was able to get what I needed pretty quickly.
-Here's hoping you're a bit more prepared. :beers:
+Here's hoping you're a bit more prepared. 🍻